Ne0n09/cloudflared-remotefalcon/docs/updates.md

 - Otherwise the images are built locally.

-## Updating Mongo, MinIO, NGINX, and Cloudflared containers
+## Updating Mongo, Versity Gateway, NGINX, and Cloudflared containers

 Run the [update_containers](about/scripts.md#update_containerssh) script: